JUMP TO

 - Arrange all the vegetables (and apples) in the tray, making sure not to stack them too much.

-- Add a bit of oil (I used extra virgin coconut oil) and combine it with the veggies.
-This quality oil (packed with good fats) gives the vegetables a nice taste and keeps them from sticking to the tray.
+- Mix a bit of healthy fats (I used extra virgin coconut oil) with the veggies.
+This quality oil, packed with good fats, gives the vegetables a nice taste and keeps them from sticking to the tray.

 - Add salt and pepper on top, and mix until combined.

-- Add a bit of water and move the tray in the oven.
+- Add a bit of water and move the tray into the oven.

-- Cook for 30-40 minutes or until the veggies are done exactly are you like them.
+- Cook for 30-40 minutes or until the veggies are done exactly as you like them.

 - Remove from the oven and decorate with fresh herbs of your choice (basil, dill, thyme).
 DONE!